|

 "Dance with Me" was written and first recorded by

-another East L.A. band called The Fabulous Desires.
+another East L.A. band called the Fabulous Desires.

 It was written by two of its members, Ricky Sanchez and Benjamin